Climate of Virginia: Severe weather

 Thunderstorms are a frequent concern in Virginia.

 Severe weather is a concern in Virginia.
 Hurricanes make the coastal area of Virginia vulnerable.
-Hurricane Isabel in 2003 brought much destruction from wind and rain, killing 10 directly and doing nearly two billion dollars in damage.
-Hurricane Gaston in 2004 inundated Richmond after moving ashore South Carolina.
+Hurricane Isabel in 2003 brought much destruction from wind and rain, killing 10 directly and causing nearly two billion dollars in damage.
+Hurricane Gaston (2004) inundated Richmond after moving ashore South Carolina.
 Virginia is often struck with the remnants of systems which hit along the Gulf of Mexico coastline, which also bring torrential rain to the state.
 Hurricane Camille was an extreme example, bringing 27 in of rainfall to portions of Nelson County in a matter of hours.
 Thunderstorms are an occasional concern with the state averaging anywhere from 35 to 45 days of thunderstorm activity annually.

 Rainfall in Virginia is frequent, but does not normally get severe enough for floods.
 Virginia averages seven tornadoes annually, though most are F2 and lower on the Fujita scale.
 However, Virginia had eighty-five in 2004.
 Western Virginia has a lower rate of tornadoes.

 Seasons

 Winter in Virginia is characterized by large swings in temperature throughout and between days.
 This does not happen every day of the month, however.
-It may be 50°F and windy one morning, and 70°F and calm the next afternoon.
-Winters are cool; temperatures usually range from the 40s to the 60s Fahrenheit in December; while in January, it typically is at or below freezing, especially in the mountains and the north, but can still be mild in the eastern and southern parts of the state, with temperatures in the 50s and 60s not uncommon.
+It may be 50 F and windy one morning, and 70 F and calm the next afternoon.
+Winters are cool; temperatures usually range from the 40s to the 60s Fahrenheit (4 to 15 C) in December; while in January, it typically is at or below freezing, especially in the mountains and the north, but can still be mild in the eastern and southern parts of the state, with temperatures in the 50s and 60s °F (10 to 15 °C) not uncommon.
 Snowfall is highly variable, occurring more heavily in some years, while in others it can be almost nonexistent.
 The most snow-prone region of the state is the Blue Ridge.
 Significant snowfall is most likely in Northern Virginia.

 In the summer, temperatures are hot and humid.
 Precipitation is slightly greater.
-Temperatures are not extreme, ranging between the high 70s and mid 90s; but humidity can make it feel hotter.
+Temperatures are not extreme, ranging between the high 70s and mid 90s °F (25 to 35 °C); but humidity can make it feel hotter.

 As for sunlight, Virginia is about average in state rankings.
 Areas on the Chesapeake Coast and Eastern Shore are brightest, while the west and north of the state is more cloudy.
 On the Winter Solstice, Virginia gets between 9 and 10 hours of sunlight.
 On the summer solstice, it gets between 14.5 and 15 hours.